Pillar IV · HSI Research

 The institutions built for the multilateral order of the late twentieth century were not designed for the governance problems of the 2030s.
 Track II diplomacy, informal expert-led dialogue across borders, has historically complemented formal multilateralism.
 In an era of fragmented authority and accelerating technology, it becomes a primary mode of cross-border governance work.

 Our Governance and Diplomacy work develops frameworks for structured multi-stakeholder alignment, networked multilateralism, and Track II dialogue on questions that cross jurisdictional lines.
-The trimester salons function as the Institute's standing Track II infrastructure.
+The anchor-city salons function as the Institute's standing Track II infrastructure.

 All four pillars →